 First and foremost, both contra and English dancing are enormously fun!
 No description in words can convey the sense of joy, unity and excitement that a community dance can offer.
 You just have to come a few times to find out for yourself.

 Despite similar sounding names, contra dancing is not the same as country line dancing.
 Contra dancing is a more closely related to its cousins, square dancing and English country dancing, which have many similar figures and movements.
-The dances generally start in a “contra line” rather than, say, a four-couple square formation (although dances in squares or other formations are included at times as well).
-A contra line is just a set of couples lined up, one behind the other, to face the stage.
+The dances generally start in a “contra line” or “longways set,” rather than, say, a four-couple square formation (although dances in squares or other formations are included at times as well).
+A contra line is just a set of couples lined up, one behind the other as they face the stage.
 The dances are designed so that you and your partner will dance with every other couple in your line.
 A caller teaches each dance sequence, telling you everything you need to know (no classes are necessary).
-The dances are done with a smooth walking step, and no fancy footwork is rarely required.
+The dances are done with a smooth walking step, and fancy footwork is rarely required.

 The website for our parent organization, the Country Dance and Song Society (CDSS) conveys a sense of what our dancing is about.
-You can also find detailed descriptions of contradancing at Gary Shapiro’s Contradance page and at Rich Futyma’s What is a contradance? page.
-There’s also a marvelous description of contra dancing by Greg Rohde here.
-Searching for contra dance in YouTube will bring up many examples of the activity, although as with many things on the Internet, quality varies greatly.
+You can also find detailed descriptions of contradancing at Gary Shapiro’s Contradance page and at Rich Futyma’s What is a contradance? page, or marvelous description of contra dancing by Greg Rohde here.
+For more about English country dancing, check out Alan Winston’s description: What is English Country Dancing?